Western Red Cedar Siding & Trim

 Experience the timeless beauty of real cedar siding & trim.
 Cedar is the perfect partner for stone, slate, brick, and other natural building materials.
 No other building material reflects such a true embodiment of the natural environment.

 Cedar is well recognized as a structural material with known mechanical and physical properties.
-For structures such as large buildings in which the strength, stability and the appearance of exposed wood elements are of equal importance cedar offers long term durability and performance.
+For structures such as large buildings in which the strength, stability and the appearance of exposed wood elements are of significant importance, cedar offers long term durability and performance.

 Thermal and Insulating Properties

 Western Red Cedar has good insulation value because of its low wood density and grainy texture.
 It is the best insulator among common available softwood species.

 When treated right, cedar siding provides years of excellent performance with nominal effort.
 The choice of how to finish your Western Red Cedar siding is an important consideration.
 You can leave it to weather to a natural patina, use a UV inhibitor to retain the natural beauty of the wood or choose to pre-finish to a color of choice.